alhajee/ckan/doc/user-guide.rst

 Searching the site
 ------------------

-To find datasets in CKAN, type any combination of search words (e.g. "health", "transport", etc) in the search box on any page.
-CKAN displays the first page of results for your search.
+To find datasets in FMLD, type any combination of search words (e.g. "health", "transport", etc) in the search box on any page.
+FMLD displays the first page of results for your search.
 You can:

 * View more pages of results